peteroupc/CBOR/docs/PeterO.ExtendedRational.md

         System.IComparable,
         System.IEquatable

 Arbitrary-precision rational number.
-This class cannot be inherited; this is a change in version 2.0 from previous versions, where the class was inadvertently left inheritable.
+This class cannot be inherited; this is a change in version 2.0 from previous versions, where the class was inadvertently left inheritable.Thread safety:Instances of this class are immutable, so they are inherently safe for use by multiple threads.
+Multiple instances of this object with the same properties are interchangeable, so they should not be compared using the "==" operator (which only checks if each side of the operator is the same instance).

 ### ExtendedRational Constructor